monashnlp/NLP-ML-Reading-Group/README.md

     - Second speaker (~45 minutes) -- The presentation about a set of papers, or a tutorial about a topic of the presenter's choice.
 - [Past meeting repo](past-meetings)

 ## 2025 Schedule
+### 10. EMNLP Conference
+- Date: 20/11/2025
+- Reza, Trang and Thong will review the papers presented in EMNLP.
+-

+## 2025 Schedule
 ### 9. ACL Conference
 - Date: 27/08/2025